kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 Thank you for joining me on this exploration of tech talk creation in 2024.
 Whether you're a seasoned speaker or just starting out, remember that your stories and experiences have the power to inspire and transform.
 Here's to creating presentations that resonate, educate, and illuminate the path for others in our ever-evolving tech landscape.

 ## Acknowledgments

-- Express gratitude towards those who've inspired and supported your journey in public speaking and tech community engagement.

 I'd like to extend my heartfelt gratitude to all the conference organizers who believed in me and gave me a platform to share my thoughts and experiences.
 Your faith in my ability to contribute meaningfully to our community has been a constant source of motivation.
 To every individual who attended my talks, offered feedback, and engaged in enriching discussions, thank you.
 Your insights and questions have not only helped me grow as a speaker but have also deepened my understanding and passion for technology.
 This journey wouldn't have been the same without your support.